Protecting Your Personal Financial Information

-But as is inevitably the case with progress, there are tradeoffs.
-In order to have instant access to our personal information, we’ve had to make some concessions when it comes to protecting and securing that information.
-Stated simply, more than ever before, we are being asked to trust the financial institutions with which we do business to ensure our personal information cannot be accessed by what seems to be an ever-growing number of identity thieves and cybercriminals.
+More than ever before, we are being asked to trust the financial institutions with which we do business to ensure our personal information cannot be accessed by what seems to be an ever-growing number of identity thieves and cybercriminals.
+But it’s important to realize that we have a role to play in protecting that information, as well.

 - Change all passwords regularly.
 Use a mix of numbers and letters – never use common words or phrases.
 Your password is more secure and harder for criminals to guess if you include a special character, like an asterisk or an exclamation point.